Consistency in writing is tantamount. It is important as a writer to establish and use rules for consistency in your writing projects.

 - similar numbering, lettering, and grammar for lists and bullet points

-What other steps should the writer include to ensure consistency?
+What other steps should the writer include to ensure coherence and consistency?

 - Use an appropriate verb tense throughout the project